enzet/program-model/README.md

 # Program execution formal model #

+:warning: This is a very rough draft.
+Use it on your own risk.

 The main goal of the document is to propose a formal model of
   * concrete execution,
   * symbolic execution,